Our Mission

 Frank Carus

-Frank started with the US Forest Service at the Mount Washington Avalanche Center in 2011 and is the Director of BTAC.
-Since college, Frank put his degree in Geography and Environmental Studies to use guiding climbs and ski mountaineering trips or personal trips to the Alps, Andes, Patagonia, and the western States.
-He has an evident passion for learning and has taken the AMGA Alpine, Ski, and Ski Mountaineering guide courses and has been a certified Rock Instructor since 1996.
+Frank started with the US Forest Service at the Mount Washington Avalanche Center in 2011 and has been the Director of BTAC since 2021.
+Frank worked a SAR team leader and Incident Commander in the for many avalanche and mountain rescues on Mt Washington and has investigated more avalanche incidents and fatalities than he would like.
+He has an obvious passion for learning and has taken the AMGA Alpine, Ski, and Ski Mountaineering guide courses and has been a certified Rock Instructor since 1996.
 Working vacations take him around the country to teach technical rope rescue, fight wildland fires, or work as a mountain guide.
-Frank is also an Adjunct Professor in the Wilderness Medicine Program at Dartmouth College.
 The human relationship to risk-taking is an endless source of fascination for Frank.

 frank@bridger-tetonavalanchecenter.org